A few days ago, my twitter friend (How do we call this, a Twiend?) Lamazone, asked the question:

 I go very far in that, I have lunch with people from my teams, yet also outside these teams.
 Most of the time I pay for these lunches.
 I learn something in most of the lunches.

 B: lunch with a not so stranger: at least once a month, I have lunch with people I used to meet professionally.
-Having lunch during the day, is now working better then going to evening events.
-(I used to prefer these on the nights my partner was working late, now I take care of my kids…)
+Having lunch during the day, is now working better than going to evening events.
+(I used to prefer these on the nights my partner was working late, now I take care of my kids these evenings.)

 C: I follow a lot of courses, both in as outside my expertise.
 Partly to learn, partly to meet people with who I share an interest.
 (As Ine Matuvu Dehandschutter said)

 D: I give a lot of presentations myself.
 After them people come to me.
 And they ask me things, makes it easier when I am in an introverted mood.

 E: I give Free Life Time support on everything I do.
 That way I help people and my network grows.